roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

     * https://<APP_NAME>.azurewebsites.net/actuator/metrics/resilience4j.circuitbreaker.not.permitted.calls

 1. Navigate to https://<APP_NAME>.azurewebsites.net/index and refresh the page.
 Every time you refresh the page, a call to GitHub is made.

-1. Make note of the retry events and circuit breaker in the actuator endpoints.
+1. Make note of the retry events in the actuator endpoints.

 ![airsonic-retry-demo](images/proseware-retries.png)

+To monitor the circuit-breaker, navigate to the https://<APP_NAME>.azurewebsites.net/actuator/metrics/resilience4j.circuitbreaker.not.permitted.calls endpoint.
+This endpoint provides metrics about the number of calls that were not permitted due to the circuit breaker being open.

 ![airsonic-retry-demo](images/proseware-circuit-breaker.png)